- What is Data Mining?

 Here’s how it works: there is a selection of factors critical to your operation.
 Usually, it includes user related segmentation data plus performance metrics.

 These factors are connected with an ad campaign budget and also goal-related metrics.
-This allows to calculate a variety of possible outcomes and plan out the campaign in the most effective way.
+This allows us to calculate a variety of possible outcomes and plan out the campaign in the most effective way.

 Decision-making process depends on a clear understanding of possible outcomes.
 Data mining is often used to perform risk assessment and predict possible outcomes in various scenarios.